*Note: Specifically applies to BC fossils.

 A few fossil localities in British Columbia are of outstanding scientific importance (e.g., Burgess Shale and Wapiti Lake, both presently protected) and merit specific protection and regulation as Paleontological Reserves.
-Measures of the importance of a Paleontological Reserve include, but are not limited to: uniqueness of the fossils found there (either individual specimens or associations of fossil types); unusual preservation of fossils; large, moderately-complete vertebrate remains; etc. The BCPA will work with the Provincial Government to establish Paleontological Reserves, and to develop management plans for them, in consultation with professional paleontologists having expertise relevant to the proposed sites.
+Measures of the importance of a Paleontological Reserve include, but are not limited to: uniqueness of the fossils found there (either individual specimens or associations of fossil types); unusual preservation of fossils; large, moderately-complete vertebrate remains; etc. It is the opinion of the BCPA that recommendations proposing such a locality, and the nature and extent of management of such sites, should be made known to legislators by the BCPA in consultation with other professionals having specific knowledge relevant to the proposed locality.

 General scientific collecting is not permitted in Paleontological Reserves.
 Locality protection should be flexible, to allow for periodic revision of the status, and should be designed so as not to hinder valid scientific research at the locality.